lpolish/dockercomposemgr/README.md

 When adding a new application, the system will:
 1. Create a directory for the application in `~/dockerapps/`
 2. Store the original path in `apps.json`
-3. Copy any README.md file if it exists
-4. Use the original docker-compose.yml file directly from the source path
+3. Use the original docker-compose.yml file directly from the source path

 Example:
 ```bash